 Bustling Kampala makes a good introduction to Uganda.
 It’s a dynamic and engaging city, with several worthy attractions to keep you occupied for a couple of days.
 As the heartland of the Buganda kingdom, Kampala has a rich and colourful history, visible in several fascinating palaces and compounds from where the nation was run until the arrival of colonialism.

 Kampala has several faces.
-There's the impossibly chaotic jam of central Kampala, its streets thronging with shoppers, hawkers, and the most mind-bogglingly packed bus and taxi parks you’re ever likely to see.
+There's the impossibly energetic central Kampala, its streets thronging with shoppers, hawkers, and the most mind-bogglingly packed bus and taxi parks you’re ever likely to see.
 As you head up Nakasero Hill, you quickly hit Kampala’s most expensive hotels and the urban core fades into something of a garden city.
 The contrast is thoroughly Ugandan, and just another reason many people love Kampala.